 Day 31.
 Sesriem area to Fish River Canyon Highlights.
 Fish River Canyon, Namibia.Our journey continues southbound through the barren and rocky landscape dotted with strange looking quiver trees.

 Day 32.
 Fish River Canyon to Orange River Highlights.
 Orange (Gariep) River, Namibia.
 Accommodation.
 Felix Unite.Heading south, we travel through rocky terrain dotted with quiver trees and succulents native to the area and make our way to the Orange River bordering Namibia and South Africa.
 Our camp is located on the river bank on the Namibian side and here you will have the opportunity to take an option canoe, walk the magnificent rugged kloofs or relax by the water.

 Day 33.
 Orange River to Cederberg Area Highlights.
-Cederberg, South Africa.Our penultimate day on the truck takes us from the Namibia side across the border to South Africa of the arid Northern Cape towards the fruit and citrus growing areas of the Western Cape.
+Cederberg, South Africa.Our penultimate day on the Acacia vehicle takes us from the Namibia side across the border to South Africa of the arid Northern Cape towards the fruit and citrus growing areas of the Western Cape.
 Travelling through this area in the spring months we will be rewarded by views over fields of wildflowers.

 An informal and secure thatched resort set on a golden stretch of beach on the south coast of Dar es Salaam and reached by ferry from the city centre.
 The relaxed restaurant is well-known for its seafood, and has tables set in the sand and hammocks strung up in the palm trees.
 Rooms – single, twin, double or family share bandas, some en suite, camping.
 Facilities – restaurant and bar.
 The Indian Ocean here is ideal for swimming.

 * Suggested pre and post tour accommodation can be booked together with your tour.
 Please enquire at the time of booking.